 Atonic seizures are a type of seizure that involves a sudden loss of muscle tone.
-They typically cause a person to become limp and fall to the floor.

 During an atonic seizure, the regular electrical activity in the brain becomes disrupted, meaning that the person has a temporary inability to move or speak and loses muscle strength.
 The seizure may start in one part of the brain or the entire brain.
 These types of seizures generally first occur in childhood, and they may extend into adulthood.

 Although there is no cure for atonic seizures, some treatments help manage the symptoms.
 People may also be able to prevent some seizures by identifying and avoiding triggers.

 In this article, we look at atonic seizures in more detail, including the potential causes and treatments.
 We also explain when a person should see a doctor.

 An atonic seizure is a type of seizure.
 A seizure occurs as a result of a period of uncontrolled electrical activity in the brain.
 It can cause muscle problems, strange behaviors, unusual sensations, and an altered state of awareness.

 Different types of seizures cause various symptoms.
 An atonic seizure causes the muscles to lose all their normal tension.
 As a result, the person suddenly becomes limp and may remain in this state for about 15 seconds.

 Doctors may also call these episodes drop seizures or drop attacks, as the person can sometimes fall to the floor without notice.

 The atonic seizure may affect the entire body or only certain parts, such as the eyelids or head.

 The symptoms of an atonic seizure in adults include: